camilne9/election_analytics_blog/posts/reflection_prediction.md

 I still believe that the principle of weighting the polls heavily (even if less than in my model) is not necessarily a poor decision, given that the **polls offer a direct lens in which to capture public opinion.** This prompts me to consider how I can still lean on the polls without doing too much to tie my fate to the fate of the polls.

 In order to keep a high level of dependence on the polls in a reasonable, it can become more **important to consider how the polling accuracy have changed over the years** (comparing between different election cycles).
-In my model I found that **on average the polls tend to underestimate the performance of the Republican party.** However, this effect may be more (or less) pronounced as a function of recency or when conditioned on other variables (like incumbency) which may generate a better model.
+In my model I found that **on average the polls tend to underestimate the performance of the Republican party.** However, as mentioned in the above section, this effect may be more (or less) pronounced as a function of recency or when conditioned on other variables (like incumbency) which may generate a better model.

-I could test this hypothesis by re-generating my model but restricting the polling data I look at either only recent elections or to look at elections with an incumbent running for re-election.
+I could test these hypotheses by re-generating my model but restricting the polling data I look at either only recent elections or to look at elections with an incumbent running for re-election.
 I could then see which iteration of my model has the best in and out of sample fit.
 The difficulty in testing the relative quality of these models, however, comes from the fact that **these variations require using smaller data sets.
 This means that there are fewer elections to which these models are applicable which makes it more likely that they are over-fit to a hyper-specific subset of elections.** It is difficult to distinguish between a model with a strong ability to predict and a model that is over-fit.

 Alternatively I could hedge my bets with